-During the course of the many segmentation studies we work on, we are constantly exposed to these challenges and do unfortunately encounter unrealistic expectations regarding what a typing tool can do and what it can’t.
-In fact, clients are often surprised to discover that their typing tool needs – presumably a non-sexy formality and handled via some quick “back-end statistics” – have the potential to completely change the overall design of a segmentation study.
+During the course of the many segmentation studies we work on, we are constantly exposed to these challenges and do unfortunately encounter unrealistic expectations regarding what a typing tool can and can’t do.
+In fact, clients are often surprised to discover that their typing tool needs (presumably a non-sexy formality and handled via some quick “back-end statistics”) have the potential to completely change the overall design of an in-depth segmentation solution.

 Reality Check #1: Nuance is the enemy of typing tool efficiency.

 - The Takeaway: Tackle the White Elephant right away.
-No one will prefer a simple solution over a nicely nuanced solution unless you reinforce the idea that accuracy rates will drop significantly with growing nuance.
+No one will prefer a simple solution over a nicely nuanced solution unless you reinforce the idea that the accuracy rates will drop significantly with growing nuance.

-- There are no hard and fast rules for which typing tool accuracy levels are awesome, mediocre, or unacceptable (try googling it), and one of the reasons for that is that it very much depends on a segmentation’s complexity.
-Sure, you can achieve an accuracy of 90% or higher if your segmentation is based solely on a couple of demographics and maybe a core purchase spend number.
+There are no hard and fast rules for which typing tool accuracy levels are awesome, mediocre, or unacceptable (try googling it), and one of the reasons for that is that it very much depends on a segmentation’s complexity.
+Sure, you can achieve an accuracy of 90% or higher if your segmentation research is based solely on a couple of demographics and maybe a core purchase spend number.
 But once you add, say, 10 attitudes, a couple of bipolar trade-off statements, some tech ownership variables and a few shopping preferences to the input mix, be prepared for accuracy levels to drop into the 70s, 60s, or even lower—and that’s “good” given the complexity.

 - The Takeaway: Have a candid conversation about both the desired segmentation complexity and the desired typing tool accuracy—and make sure they match up.

 Reality Check #3: You can’t predict apples with oranges.
 Really.